sjain1992/awesome-tech/docs/linux.md

 - [unixmen.com: How To Manage Multiple SSH Sessions Using Cluster SSH And PAC Manager](https://www.unixmen.com/how-to-manage-multiple-ssh-sessions-using-cluster-ssh-and-pac-manager/)
 - [tecmint: How to Use Conspy to View and Control Remote Linux Virtual Consoles in Real Time 🌟🌟](http://www.tecmint.com/use-conspy-to-view-and-control-remote-linux-virtual-consoles/)
 - [unix.stackexchange.com: Is your SSH password revealed when you attempt to connect to the wrong server? 🌟🌟](http://unix.stackexchange.com/questions/309938/is-your-ssh-password-revealed-when-you-attempt-to-connect-to-the-wrong-server)
+- [unixmen.com: Install And Configure DenyHosts In CentOS 🌟🌟](https://www.unixmen.com/install-configure-denyhost-centos/) DenyHosts is a script intended to be running by Linux system administrators in order to help thwart SSH server attacks (also known as dictionary based attacks and brute force attacks).
+Thanks to its simplicity and the ability to manually configure the rules DenyHost is widely used as an alternative to Fail2ban which is a bit more complicated to use and configure.

 <div class="container">
 <iframe src="//www.slideshare.net/slideshow/embed_code/key/6sQGpxBbycM9eE" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen class="video"> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/shahhe/introduction-to-ssh" title="Introduction to SSH" target="_blank">Introduction to SSH</a> </strong> from <strong><a target="_blank" href="//www.slideshare.net/shahhe">Hemant Shah</a></strong> </div>